 We do not provide any assistance for the visa/permit application.

-Assignments and readings required for each course will be provided in due time by the professor, generally two to three weeks in advance.
+During the programme, assignments and readings required for each course will be provided in due time by the professor, generally two to three weeks in advance.

 Yes, some courses require a computer for your assignments and work.

 The student version of Microsoft Office (Word, Excel, PowerPoint) will be free during your studies at HEC Lausanne.

 Class days start at 8:30 a.m. and end at 5:30 p.m. on Fridays and Saturdays every other week.

 In addition, tutorial sessions (optional, but highly recommended) and elective workshops are regularly organised in the evenings of weekend class from 6:00 to 8:00 p.m.

 Each course will be evaluated.
 The format of the exam varies according to the professor's decision.
 It could be a written exam, an oral exam/presentation or assignments throughout the course.